How Can Immigrants Apply for College University Scholarships?

 - List of colleges or universities you plan to apply to.
 (Include a community college)

-- Organize and save details of your passwords, FSA ID.
+- Organize and save details of your passwords and FAFSA I.D.

-- Make sure you receive an email from FAFSA saying that your application was “Processed Successfully.”
+- Ensure you receive a FAFSA email saying that your application was “Processed Successfully.”

 - You will get a Student Aid Report (SAR) through email or access it through your FAFSA/FSA account.

-- Wait for scholarship offers and or college acceptance.
+- Wait for scholarship offers and or college acceptance or be proactive and apply directly to the school.

 - The ‘list of schools’ submitted to the FAFSA application will have your SAR.
 They will apply for the financial grant amount you qualify for.
 For example, a university may offer a 50% scholarship.